nupplaphil/hcloud-k8s/README.md

   - Enable the Loadbalancer feature with setting `lb_enabled` to "true"
   - Enable the Ingress feature with setting `ingress_enabled` to "true"
   - Add for `lb_hostname` a valid DNS-Entry (necessary for Certificate Requests)
+  - Add your email at `cert_email`

 ## Prerequirement for managing loadblancer DNS Entries
   - Add for `dns_zone_id` a valid DNS-Zone ID of the hetzner dns console (retrieve from the last DNS URI part -> https://dns.hetzner.com/zone/XXxxxxxXX")
   - Add for `dns_lb_a` a comma separated list of valid DNS A-Entries for the loadbalancer (wildcard is supported)
   - Add for `hetzner_dns_token` a valid Hetzner DNS API Token (retrieve from https://dns.hetzner.com/settings/api-token)

+## Prerequirement for connecting to dedicated root servers
+  - Enable the vSwitch feature with `vswitch_enabled` to "true"
+  - Create a vSwitch and map it to your root server (explained here https://docs.hetzner.com/robot/dedicated-server/network/vswitch/)
+  - Add for `vswitch_id` the ID of the created vSwitch

 ## Create Infrastructure Ansible Playbook Terrafom Module
 ```bash